 Urban green space is integral to the health of cities across the country and is vital for companies striving to recruit outstanding employees to their cities.
-Well-maintained parks provide important benefits for urban dwellers that include improved health and wellness, both mentally and physically, amenities for recreation and relaxation, exposure to diverse communities, positive environmental impact, and economic development.
+Well-maintained parks provide important benefits that include improved health and wellness, both mentally and physically, amenities for recreation and relaxation, exposure to diverse communities, positive environmental impact, and economic development.

 Hermann Park Conservancy welcomes the opportunity to partner with companies and offers a wide range of partnership packages.
 As advertising is prohibited in Hermann Park, partnerships offer corporate donors a unique chance to reach an audience of over six million annual Park visitors, while asserting their commitment to the community and a green cause.